Select your language

 3. The prevalence of anxiety and depression in 2018

-Women present more often an anxiety and depressive disorder compared to men
+Women present more often anxiety and depressive disorders compared to men

-Based on a psychometric questionnaire, in 2018, 11.2% of the entire Belgian population presented an anxiety disorder and 9.4% presented a depressive disorder.
+Based on these psychometrics questionnaires, in 2018, 11.2% of the Belgian population aged 15 and over presented an anxiety disorder and 9.4% presented a depressive disorder.
 For both disorders, women had a higher prevalence (14.2% for anxiety and 10.7% for depression) than men (7.9% for anxiety and 8% for depression).

 • Anxiety disorders